RLangendam/uniface-cloud-ide/README.md

 You may now create a new workspace from a devfile or the templates provided.

 See also, [Running Eclipse Che on Kubernetes using Docker Desktop on macOS or Windows](https://medium.com/eclipse-che-blog/running-eclipse-che-on-kubernetes-using-docker-desktop-for-mac-5d972ed511e1)

+### Self-signed certificate issues

+In case the instructions on [Importing certificates to browsers](https://www.eclipse.org/che/docs/che-7/end-user-guide/importing-certificates-to-browsers/) don't work for you you can disable SSL verfication alltogether during development.

+#### Chrome
+Close all Chrome sessions and run

+    "C:\Program Files\Google\Chrome\Application\chrome.exe" --ignore-certificate-errors

+You can check it's ignoring certificates if there's a status bar displaying

+> You are using an unsupported command-line flag: --ignore-certficate-errors.
+Stability and security will suffer.

 ## WIP: Build & Run with custom branding